pahimar/Equivalent-Exchange-3/README.md

 ***

 4. Inside `Equivalent-Exchange-3`, create a new file called `environment.properties`.
 	* Open it up with any text editor, and type the following into it (change `base_location` to wherever you have "mcdev".
-NOTE:Paths must use forward slashes.
+NOTE: Paths must use forward slashes.
 All of the variables are changeable for your setup.):
  		* `base_location=C:/mcdev/`
  		* `source_location=${base_location}/source/Equivalent-Exchange-3`
  		* `mcp_location=${base_location}/forge/mcp`